The main sources of real estate law in Poland include:

 Another example is the common practice that developers who plan to build residential/commercial investments must agree to finance the construction of certain common roads and any necessary infrastructure linked to the contemplated investment.

 It is not possible to obtain a building permit contrary to the restrictions on development.
 Construction works contrary to the provisions of the building permit, or contrary to any restrictions on the development, are illegal.
 Should the construction works be conducted without a valid building permit or contrary to such a permit, the authorities can impose various sanctions.
-The building inspectorate can issue a ban on continuing the construction works, or, in a worst-case scenario, can issue a demolition order.
-Finally, the authorities can impose fines and, in certain cases, criminal sanctions.
+The building inspectorate can issue a ban on continuing the construction works or, in a worst-case scenario, issue a demolition order.

 Planning and Zoning